tariecoinfo/metacat-installation/install metacat on ubuntu16.04_2020.md

-# **Install Metacat on Unbuntu16.04**
+# **Install Metacat on Unbuntu18.04**

 >tested of the following version of metacat and morpho
-   -Metacat: version 1.9.5 and 2.12.3
+   -Metacat: version 2.13.0
    -Morpho: version 1.9.1 and 1.11.0

 >I create a folder called install under home which is /home/chin.
 The install folder includes:
-   -source: all programs need
+   -source: all programs needed
-   -conf: configuration files
+   -conf: configuration files for installation
    -doc: all scripts like this guide
    -eml: exmpales using eml 1.1.0

->Sun JDK 7 has been used.The file has been downloaded as tar.gz.

 >Installation start from here.

-## **1. Install Java JDK**
+## Install Java
->For Ubuntu 16.04 there is no longer a jvm folder in /usr/lib, therefore you need manually create a jvm folder.

-sudo mkdir /usr/lib/jvm

-### Move extracted folder to jvm location.

-sudo mv jdk1.7.0_80 /usr/lib/jvm/jdk1.7.0_80

-### Install new java source in system:

-sudo update-alternatives --install /usr/bin/javac javac /usr/lib/jvm/jdk1.7.0_80/bin/javac 1

-sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/jdk1.7.0_80/bin/java 1
+>For Metacat 2.13.0 you need JDK7 or JDK8.
+I used open-jdk-8

+sudo apt install openjdk-8-jdk

+### Check Java Installation.

+java -version

+### If you have other JAVA installed you can check and change what you want.

 ### If you have serveral Java version, you can choose default java using the following commands

-sudo update-alternatives --config java sudo update-alternatives --config javaws
+sudo update-alternatives --config java

-### java version test:

-java -version

-### Verify the symlinks all point to the new java location:

-ls -la /etc/alternatives/java*

-### Enable Java plugin for Mozilla Firefox (even for Chrome)

-sudo ln -s /usr/lib/jvm/jdk1.7.0_80/jre/lib/i386/libnpjp2.so /usr/lib/mozilla/plugins

 ### JAVA_HOME configuration
-> Some tools require JAVA_HOME variable.
+> Some tools require JAVA_HOME or JRE_HOME variables.
 You can set JAVA_HOME by editing the file called .bashrc under your home directory.
-> add the following lines: (if .bashrc is hidden, click in Nautilus Menu View > Show Hidden Files)
+> add the following lines: (if .bashrc is hidden, click in Nautilus Menu View > Show Hidden Files).
+You need change directory to your home directory.
+For example.
+I do this. cd /home/chin, gedit .bashrc.

+export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64
-export JAVA_HOME=/usr/lib/jvm/jdk1.7.0_80
+export JRE_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre
 export PATH=$JAVA_HOME/bin:$PATH

-## 2. **Install Tomcat7**
+## 2. **Install Tomcat8**

-> apt-get install tomcat7 will indclude openjdk by default. you can use reconfig java to choose sun jdk.
-Since metacat 2.X install facing bad gateway from tomcat6 and not supported any more for ubuntu 16.04. you need tomcat7 to work on ubuntu 16.04.
+> apt-get install tomcat8 usuall includes the default java.
+If you install openjdk first, apt install will just use it.
+But check after installlation and  use reconfig java to choose any other version.
+However, if you just use Metacat, then you need only java 8.

-sudo apt-get install tomcat7
+sudo apt-get install tomcat8
-sudo update-alternatives --config java

-> the apt-get install of tomcat7 will create folder /var/lib/tomcat7. under tomcat7 there is a folder called conf.
+> the apt-get install of tomcat8 will create folder /var/lib/tomcat8. under tomcat8 there is a folder called conf.
-> you need check server.xml and enable port 8009 to connect apache2 and tomcat7.
+> you need check server.xml and enable port 8009 to connect apache2 and tomcat8.
  >> First to check if AJP 1.3 is open.
- >> You need go to the config file locates in /var/lib/tomcat7/conf/server.xml.
+ >> You need go to the config file locates in /var/lib/tomcat8/conf/server.xml.
  >> Find out prot 8009 and uncomment it.

-sudo gedit /var/lib/tomcat7/conf/server.xml
+sudo gedit /var/lib/tomcat8/conf/server.xml

 > search prot 8009 and unmarked the connector port as following
   <!-- Define an AJP 1.3 Connector on port 8009 -->